How much are the fees?

 What if I have pet insurance?

-We do not usually claim direct from insurers, but are happy to complete your claim form at no extra charge for you to claim your money back.
-If we agree to collect payment direct from your insurer, we will charge you £22.00, which will not be reclaimable.
+We do not usually claim direct from insurers but are happy to complete your claim form at no extra charge for you to claim your money back.
+If we agree to collect payment direct from your insurer, we will charge you £27.30, which will not be reclaimable.
 Direct payments from insurance companies can only be accepted if this has been agreed by your company and us in advance of treatment.

 What if I can’t afford the payment?

 If you are unable to afford the costs of your pet’s veterinary care, you may be eligible for financial help from various charities, e.g. PDSA, The Cinnamon Trust, Dogs Trust, etc. Please contact them directly before any treatment starts to discuss your financial situation.